capstoneelibriaries/JNS-Libraries/concept/script.md

 ## Transactions

-Thank you James, I will walk us through the process of performing a trade.
+Thank you James, I'll walk us through the process of performing a trade.
 We'll click the **offer trade button**, which is only visible because of our **Spring Security Component**.
-If we weren't logged in, this option would not be available.
+If we weren't logged in, this option wouldn't be available.

 We're now taken to the trade page.
 On the left side, we have the owner's trade and on the right side we have our trades that we can use to make an offer.
-I did this by using SQL queries in the **Hibernate ORM** to retrieve information from both users, then constructed models of the trades and displayed them, *iteratively* through **Thymeleaf**.
+I did this by using SQL queries in the **Hibernate ORM** to retrieve information from both users and trades.
+Then constructed models of the trades and displayed them, *iteratively* through **Thymeleaf**.

-We'll select the trade we just listed, and make offer.
+We'll select the trade we just listed, and make an offer.
 When this button is clicked, a *post* request is submitted, which builds a *trade request object*, containing *references* to both users and trades, and is saved to the database via *Hibernate*.

 Now we'll log out of this user and log in as the trade recipient to see how trade confirmation works.